Preparing for Internationalization (i18n)

 - body (string, richtext) i18n

-We recommend that you add the i18n attribute to:
+We recommend adding the i18n attribute to:

 - All visitor-facing free text fields (e.g. string, richtext, textarea)